capaj/adisepo-xml-generator/readme.md

 ## How to use

-currently there are two commands:
+Obviously clone and install node modules.
+Then there are two commands you can run:

-- quarterly - this invokes fakturoid API with values in input.yaml and gets you a total for the last X invoices.
+- `quarterly` - this invokes fakturoid API with values in input.yaml and gets you a total for the last X invoices.
 Then it generated XML files same as if you would invoke it yourself

-- generate - creates XML files that you need to submit to your tax office
+- `generate` - creates XML files that you need to submit to your tax office

 So if you want to use this, you want to start by duplicating `sample-input.yaml` as `input.yaml` and filling out a few values for your last quarter.
 Then just use `generate` and submit the resulting XMLs on [adis](https://adisepo.mfcr.cz/adistc/adis/idpr_epo/epo2/uvod/vstup_expert.faces).
 Just make sure to recheck the values.
 This software is untested, provided as-is.